The Department of Management and Human Resource Management

 - Bachelor of Science.

 - Combined B.A./B.S./B.P.S. in Business, Management, and Economics / M.A. in Community and Economic Development.

 - Combined B.A./B.S./B.P.S. in Business, Management, and Economics / M.B.A. in Business Management.

 Note: The Associate of Science degree provides a foundation in the core business areas (e.g., accounting, economics, management) as preparation for further study.
 The Bachelor of Science and Bachelor of Professional Studies degrees allow you to develop a full concentration within a business field.
 The key difference between the two bachelor's degrees is that the B.S. requires more credits in the Liberal Studies component (e.g., humanities, social sciences).
 The majority of students pursue B.S. degrees, particularly if they are thinking about earning a graduate degree in the future.

 Taking individual courses as a nondegree student is also possible and will offer you the same range and depth of courses and rigorous standards as matriculated undergraduate students.
 Even if you’re not pursuing a degree, you can take courses to prepare for college-level study, stay current in your field or improve your job skills.

-We also offer three significant certificate programs:
+We also offer four significant certificate programs: